These 7 beaches will be everything you've ever wanted in a seaside vacation.

 Fripp Island Beach, SC

 Beautiful beaches, southern hospitality, and great golfing are waiting on this luxurious island.
 It’s a top-rated destination for romantic weddings, intimate getaways, and family vacations alike.
 The island also offers over 3.5 miles of uncrowded beaches, tennis courts, tons of kayaking opportunities, and a seaside waterpark for little ones that features a kiddie pool with a giant frog fountain and alligator slides.
-Although vehicles are allowed on the island, expect to see a lot of the preferred method of local transportation: bikes and golf carts, which add to the beach’s peaceful vibe.
+Although vehicles are allowed on the island, expect to see a lot of the preferred methods of local transportation: bikes and golf carts, which add to the beach’s peaceful vibe.

 Folly Beach, SC